tomaschyly/tch_appliable_core/README.md

 **Platforms notice:** I have worked on projects that use Flutter on all platforms, but my focus is on **Mobile** and **Desktop**.
 Therefore some widgets and features may not work on **Web**, but should work on other platforms.
 Personally I do not consider Flutter ready for web dev.

+**Development notice:** This documentation is out of date for lack of time, but the package itself continues to be maintained and developed over time.

 ## Contents

 1. [Installation](#installation)